Jersey City History Dr. Martin Luther King Jr.

 -Martin Luther King at St Peters university in Jersey city.

-Martin Luther King Jr. & Jersey City History
+When Martin Luther King Jr. Visited Jersey City

 “Make a career of humanity.
 Commit yourself to the noble struggle for equal rights.
 You will make a better person of yourself, a greater nation of your country, and a finer world to live in,”